niyazz/niyazz.github.io/README.md

 # 💥 Stackgif
-*How can I use it?*

-Pretty simple!
-Just visit page and start searching for a good gifs!

-**You can save them at browser, copy and paste everythere where you want!**
+It`s a simple single page that works only with pure Js, HTML and CSS.
+To ckeck it out just visit page.

+Base functionality:
+- Saving gifs at browser local storage
+- Copy images to the device buffer
+- Search for some topics
+- Trends of most viewed gifs (coressponding  to GIPHY statistics)
+- Open liked gifs

 **Enjoy! 📢**

 ## Technology stack 💾
-At this project I used HTML, CSS 🌷 and, of course, JavaScript with powerfull 🐛 GIPHY API.
+At this project I used HTML, CSS and, of course, JavaScript with powerfull GIPHY API.
-Enjoy!

 ## Examples
 ![image](https://user-images.githubusercontent.com/33568437/131031522-601ed64e-34c3-4bd0-8e92-d65157678331.png)